Coalbrookdale Institute

 Coalbrookdale Institute is a former library and scientific institute in Coalbrookdale, Shropshire, England.
-Dating from the mid-19th century it is now used as a youth hostel.
+Dating from the mid-19th century it most recently used as a youth hostel.
 The building is a Grade II* listed building.

 History

 The Coalbrookdale Literary and Scientific Institution was formed in 1853 supported by the Coalbrookdale Company.
 The Institute was commissioned to provide a home for the institution's library and to be a meeting venue.
 The cost of the building was met by the Coalbrookdale Company and the building was designed by the works manager of the Coalbrookdale Company, Charles Crooke.

 Opened in May 1859 the institute was used as a venue for lectures and also was the home the Coalbrookdale School of Art.
 In 1899 the Literary and Scientific Institution merged with the Coalbrookdale Social Club and the institute became a base for outdoor activities as well as the existing technical and arts schools.

 In 1928 the institute was purchased by Shropshire County Council who relocated the technical and art colleges to the Walker Technical College in Wellington and made the institute a venue for adult education.

-During the second half of the 20th century the institute closed but with the creation of the Ironbridge Gorge Museum Trust in 1968 there was interest in developing the institute as a youth hostel, a plan that was completed in 1980 with YHA opening the building as a hostel.
+During the second half of the 20th century the institute closed but with the creation of the Ironbridge Gorge Museum Trust (IGMT) in 1968 there was interest in developing the institute as a youth hostel, a plan that was completed in 1980 with YHA opening the building as a hostel.

+In March 2026 all the assets and their operation, including the Institute were handed over to the National Trust by IGMT.
+YHA operations at the site ended at this time.